 Having been teaching private lessons since 1996, Heather Bolton has been an oboe instructor at Shell Lake Arts Center since 1997 and happily maintains a studio of seventy to eighty private oboe and piano students.
 She attended both the University of Wisconsin at Eau Claire and at River Falls.
 These institutions awarded her a bachelor degree in preK–12 instrumental and vocal music education as well as high honors in both oboe and piano performance.
 Mrs. Bolton is often asked to assess and work with teachers of all specialties, helped set-up new music programs, revamped existing ones and enjoyed teaching in the public school setting for several years.
 As a guest soloist, she has traveled many places around the world and throughout the United States.
 Mrs. Bolton can often be seen performing, judging competitions, and working as a clinician.
 Her sounds can be heard on several recordings with her performing, arranging, and composing.
 In 2006, Heather became the owner and full-time operator of Ashland Academy of Music, located in Mahtomedi, MN.
 The Academy is 100% Music, open year-round, and serves up to 400 private lessons on virtually every instrument each week throughout its 14 personal studios.
 All of the instructors are master educators and performers.
 Ashland students receive the highest marks at competitions and contests; are able to easily receive scholarships and admittance into honors programs.
-The Academy also hosts an array of master classes and guest artists, facilitates day camps and group classes, and has even had music videos and recording sessions made within.
+The Academy also hosts an array of masterclasses and guest artists, facilitates day camps and group classes, and has even had music videos and recording sessions made within.
 Aside from teaching and running Ashland, Heather is also actively involved with the music ministry at her church.
 She runs the services for two to three weekends each month and leads the children’s choir.
 Mrs. Bolton is a member of MMTA (Minnesota Music Educators Association), NMTA (National Music Teachers Association), SPPTA (St. Paul Piano Teachers Association), MDRS (Midwest Double Reed Society), and IDRS (International Double Reed Society).

-Paul Krasin is a music teacher in Hudson, WI, where he has been teaching for 7 years.
-Over the past 7 years he has taught middle school band lessons as well as elementary general music.
+Paul Krasin is a music teacher in Hudson, WI, where he has been teaching for 11 years.
+Over the past 11 years, he has taught middle school band lessons as well as elementary general music.
 Krasin received his Bachelor of Music Education from the University of Wisconsin-River Falls in 2006.
 During his time at UWRF, he was a very active trumpet player in Wind Ensemble, Jazz Band, Brass Ensemble, and Trumpet Ensemble.

 Aimee Pashby teaches high school band at Rice Lake High School where she conducts two concert bands, two jazz ensembles, a jazz combo, and marching band.
 Prior to teaching in Rice Lake, Mrs. Pashby taught 5-12th grade instrumental music in Shell Lake for 12 years.
 She also taught music for two years in the Department of Defense Schools in Baumholder and Bad Kreuznach, Germany.
 Mrs. Pashby holds a Bachelors of Music Education degree from UW-Eau Claire and a Masters degree in conducting and band pedagogy from American Band College of Sam Houston State University.
 She has previously been the flute and oboe coach for the Wisconsin State Middle Level Honors Band and the Wisconsin State High School Honors Band, and the woodwind coach for the State Middle Level Honors Orchestra.
 In addition to teaching at Rice Lake High School, Mrs. Pashby also maintains a private piano and wind instrument studio, which includes students from the surrounding area.

-Root received her Bachelor of Music Education from the University of Wisconsin-Eau Claire in 1976 and her Master’s Degree in Arts Education from UW-River Falls in 2008.
-In addition to public school teaching, she maintains a private trumpet studio and performs regularly in area ensembles.
-She is a twenty-nine year member of the St. Croix Valley Community Band both as a musician and has served as a board member.
+In retirement, Root is a substitute teacher for band and orchestra in area schools.
+Root teaches band lessons one day a week in Glenwood City, WI She maintains a private trumpet studio and performs regularly in area ensembles.
+She is a thirty-three-year member of the St. Croix Valley Community Band and performs with the UW-River Falls University Band.
 Ms. Root is a faculty member at the Shell Lake Arts Center, teaching trumpet at the summer’s Concert Band Camp.

-Ms. Root was chosen by the UW-River Falls faculty as Outstanding Music Educator of the Year, is a recipient of the Hudson Education Foundation’s “Star Excellence” Education award, was chosen as the Wisconsin music teacher that “Makes a Difference” from the national School Band and Orchestra magazine, and was recently selected as the recipient of WMEA’s Michael G. George Distinguished Service Award.
+Ms. Root was chosen by the UW-River Falls faculty as Outstanding Music Educator of the Year, is a recipient of the Hudson Education Foundation’s “Star Excellence” Education award, was chosen as the Wisconsin music teacher that “Makes a Difference” from the National School Band and Orchestra magazine and is a recipient of WMEA’s Michael G. George Distinguished Service Award.

 Mr. Root performs regularly as a soloist in many ensembles; performing at concerts, weddings, musicals, and community events throughout the Midwest.
-In addition, Root is a 27-year member of the St. Croix Community Band.
+In addition, Root is a thirty-three-year member of the St. Croix Community Band.